 The Gallery of the Common Experience, located in LAMP 407 (the Honors Coffee Forum), has showcased exhibits ranging from a photo documentary on the struggle against apartheid in South Africa and the onset of HIV to political cartoons of President Lyndon Baines Johnson.
 The gallery also hosts special events throughout the year, including free art workshops, artist talks and public art events on the Quad.

-The gallery is open to the public from 8 a.m. to 7 p.m., Monday through Thursday, and 8 a.m. to 5 p.m. on Fridays.
+The gallery is open to the public from 8 a.m. to 7 p.m., Monday through Thursday, and from 8 a.m. to 5 p.m. on Friday.
 Admission is free.

-Sponsored by the Honors College and the Common Experience at Texas State University, the gallery is maintained by curator Billi London-Gray and a campus-wide committee of dedicated art lovers, headed by communication design major Zoha Shafiq.
-For more information or to become involved, e-mail email@example.com or call 512.245.2266.
+Sponsored by the Honors College and the Common Experience at Texas State University, the gallery is maintained by curator Billi London-Gray and a campus-wide committee of dedicated art lovers.
+For more information or to become involved with the committee, e-mail firstname.lastname@example.org or call 512.245.2266.

-On October 1, hundreds of Texas State students, faculty and staff created two community paintings!
-The Campus Canvas paintings will be on display in the 4th floor foyer of the Lampasas Building through the end of the semester.
-Stop by and see them!
+On October 1, 2013, hundreds of Texas State students, faculty and staff created two large community paintings!
+The Campus Canvas paintings currently are on display in the fourth-floor foyer of the Lampasas Building.
+Stop by and check them out for inspiration!

 Check back here for announcements about our next Campus Canvas event.